 These things activate the brain in such a way that helps them feel a sense of joy, security, and safety--albeit fleetingly.
 They learn to cling on to things or activities, rather than relationships, or being able to just be with themselves.
 Now, cognitively speaking, if a person grows up in a home where they're abused, or where there's more criticism than love, or where there is only conditional love, they will internalize that relationship within themselves.
 So when they're alone, the voice that chatters in their head is a very critical one.
 They are left running from themselves, or abusing themselves with their own running commentary, which again activates that fight-or-flight response.
 They experience life under constant threat responses, rather than experiencing life within a frame of compassion, which reduces stress.

-Maia Szalavitz: Social environments impact our biochemistry, & addiction as a maladaptive form of learning
+Maia Szalavitz on how our social environments impact our biochemistry & addiction as a maladaptive form of learning

 October 12th, 2016

 RTAD: You've mentioned that when people experience addiction, there's often a void of adequate relationships to other people: they've now found themselves in a relationship with a drug.
 Can you explain this a bit further?